ibm-cloud-docs/loadbalancer-service/custom-ciphers.md

 The Cipher table is editable and allows you to select your desired cipher suites for SSL handshake.
 Click **Edit**, select the Ciphers you wish to implement, and click **Save**.

-**NOTE:** For a list of supported ciphers, refer to [SSL Offload](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-ssl-offload-with-ibm-cloud-load-balancer).
+For a list of supported ciphers, refer to [SSL Offload](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-ssl-offload-with-ibm-cloud-load-balancer).
+{: note}

 ## Choosing ciphers when creating a new load balancer